Your Final Tweets & Likes

 What Happens to your Snapchat and Pinterest account when you die?

 Snapchat and Pinterest have similar policies.
-They don’t have a memorializing feature and the account can be removed upon request by family members or trustees when the right documents are shown.
+They don’t have a memorializing feature and the account can be removed upon request by family members or Legacy Contacts when the right documents are shown.
 If you want someone to have access to your information, you’ll have to leave your login information with them.

 Can somebody access your Dropbox account after you die?